 “There’s an overwhelming pressure to be as creative as possible.”

 What is this idea of the ‘creative’ creative?

 This is the designer who can generate new ideas at a mile a minute.
 Their imagination is fruitful, endless and effortlessly tapped into.
 They push boundaries, redefine what’s stale or old and, without fail, always have a few new ideas in their back pocket.
-Stereotypically thought of as the left-brainers.
+Stereotypically thought of as the right-brainers.

-And stereotypically speaking, I have found myself to fall more into the right-brain category.
+And stereotypically speaking, I have found myself to fall more into the left-brain category.
 I tend to take a more methodical, detail-oriented, almost scientific approach.
 That’s not at all to say I don’t come up with ideas, or that I’m never imaginative.
 But the flair and ease with which many of my colleagues tap into those elements had me questioning my creativity for a long time, and wondering whether I was even suited to being a designer.

 Embracing your strengths

 Throughout my education and my career, I wasted too much time worrying that my creativity wasn’t up to par, that my artistry didn’t match my peers, that my brain worked in a different way to the other designers on my team.
-The left-brain stereotype was constantly floating in the back of my mind, making me question my abilities when it came to any brainstorm or ideation session.
+The right-brain stereotype was constantly floating in the back of my mind, making me question my abilities when it came to any brainstorm or ideation session.

 It wasn’t until many years into my career that I began to see where my skills were strongest and what value this was able to bring.
 My enjoyment of the detail and specificity became my key approach.
 I could focus on quickly bringing a digital product to life, working up the intricate details of a prototype to show how a service could function, refining and actualising ideas and breaking them apart for clients.